Skip to main content

 Not every automation tool solves the same problem.
 Here's what actually matters when you're evaluating consulting slide deck automation for your practice:

-The per-engagement cost breakdown goes deeper on points 1-3.
-The short version: the tool that wins is the one that removes a step from your workflow, not one that adds a step between existing steps.
+The presentation generation workflow from audit findings goes deeper on points 1-3.
+The short version: the tool that wins is the one that removes a step from your associates' workflow, not one that adds a step between existing steps.

 How much time does manual deck creation cost per consulting engagement?